kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 Generated code becomes part of the framework's user interface.
 Kora's emphasis on human-readable generation happens to align strongly with this future.

-## One Recommended Way Also Makes Training Internal Agents Easier
+## One Recommended Way Also Makes Training Internal Agents Easier { #training-internal-agents }

 Suppose a company wants to train or configure an internal coding agent.
 If the framework ecosystem has one standard: